Type Full Name :

 • Any record within the attorney-client privilege

-• Administrative or technical information regarding computer hardware, software and networks which, if disclosed would jeopardize computer security
+• Administrative or technical information regarding computer hardware, tablets, telephones, electronic computing devices, software applications, and networks or devices operation them which, if disclosed would jeopardize computer security

 • Emergency or security information or procedures for any buildings or facility which, if disclosed, would jeopardize security of the building or facility or persons therein